MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 - Receive incoming calls
 - Access contacts

-You can do this without affecting their ability to join meetings or receive meeting notifications (in advance or while a meeting is already underway), so they can continue to use Dynamics 365 Remote Assist to troubleshoot issues with colleagues.
+You can do this without affecting the ability to join meetings or receive meeting notifications (in advance or while a meeting is already underway), so users can continue to use Dynamics 365 Remote Assist to troubleshoot issues with colleagues.

 > [!NOTE]
 > You can't restrict calling for the Dynamics 365 Remote Assist mobile app, but you can [set up one-time calls with the mobile app]().